samuelcornell/selfiemap/README.md

 ## Who built it

 Samuel Cornell built this map and visualisation.
 This map and site is based on the work completed by Connor Rothschild and Denizhan-Yigitbas who created their project to map homicides in Houston.

+## Contact

+If you would like to reach out, please email s.cornell@unsw.edu.au

 ## References